 12. Type the URL directly into the address bar

 If you receive emails for online deals, visit the websites for those particular retailers by typing their URLs directly into your browser’s address bar instead of clicking on the links in the emails.
 This way, you can determine if the advertised deal is authentic and protect yourself from fake links.

 13. Use a dedicated email address

 Creating a separate email address just for online shopping can reduce the risk of spam.
-This also has the advantage of keeping all of your online shopping activities separate to your main email account.
+This also has the advantage of keeping all of your online shopping activities separate from your main email account.
 Alternatively, you could also use anonymous email forwarders to mask your main address.

 14. Exercise caution when shopping from your phone

 Where possible, opt for a retailer’s official app rather than making purchases from mobile browsers.
 Be extra careful with links from URL shortening services (like Bitly or Google URL Shortener) since their destinations are unknown.